alainrk/flemq/DEV_NOTES.md

 ## 2023-01-11

-- TODO: Fix EOF error when using fqueue store on subscribe (it gets returned as last element of subscribe topic), troubleshoot why it happens
+- DONE: Fix EOF error when using fqueue store on subscribe (it gets returned as last element of subscribe topic), troubleshoot why it happens
 - TODO: When using fqueue store, I need to restore the existing topics, otherwise weird stuff happens when pushing to a topic name that was already used